adamkurth/reborn_dev/doc/source/numpy.rst

 You might notice that the speed of your program depends on the ordering of the internal memory, but you will probably get the result you expect regardless of the ordering.

-The central point in introducing the above is the following: some portions of the code in bornagain are written in the Fortran and OpenCL languages, and as a result *the ordering of the memory buffers matters for some functions in bornagain*.
+The central point in introducing the above is the following: some portions of the code in reborn are written in the Fortran and OpenCL languages, and as a result *the ordering of the memory buffers matters for some functions in reborn*.
 In order to make this issue as painless as possible, it is assumed that all ndarrays are in the default "c-contiguous" order, and the striding corresponds to contiguous data (there are no "gaps" between array elements).
 There are more details on this matter found elsewhere (see e.g. :ref:`Working with Fortran <working_with_fortran>`).